Jilani Kamran: Early life and education

+Academic career

-He served in various education departments since his first appointment in 1958 at the Government College University, Lahore.
+Jilani served in various education departments since his first appointment in 1958 at the Government College University, Lahore.
 He initially served as a teacher until 1973.
 He was later transferred to the Government College Asghar Mall Rawalpindi and served as principal from 1973 until he was transferred in 1975 to the Government Shalimar College at Baghbanpura where he served until 1979.
 Later in 1979, he was appointed as head of the Forman Christian College (formerly F. C. College) for English department until he retired in 1986.

-Literary work
+Literary career

 Jilani started his career around 1958 when he was appointed as a teacher.
 He primarily wrote Sufi devotional poems, and was influenced by the contemporary European literature.
 His some authorship include Nai Nazm kay Taqazay, Ibn-e-Arabi, and Mansur Hallaj among other publications, including some books on mysticism.
 He wrote in both Urdu and English languages, and is often recognized for introducing new genres of nazms to Urdu poetry with the help of romantic and Arabic poetry.